On the Learnability of Watermarks for Language Models: Experimental setup

 We also compute the AUROC (area under the receiver operating characteristic curve) for classifying model-generated versus human-generated text using the watermark detection p-values/test statistics.
 We compute the AUROC using an equal number of model-generated and human-generated texts, all of the same length.

-\textbf{Generation quality.} We compute the mean LM-score across generations, which we define to be perplexity evaluated by Llama 2 13B.\footnote{Note that LM-score does not perfectly capture quality or fluency, as repetitive text has a low LM-score, so we also use separate metrics measuring repetitiveness.} We also compute MAUVE to measure distributional similarity between model generations and human text \citep{pillutla2021mauve}.
-To evaluate repetitiveness, we compute mean seq-rep-3 across generations, which is the proportion of duplicate 3-grams in a sequence \citep{DBLP:conf/iclr/WelleckKRDCW20}.
+\textbf{Generation quality.} We use Llama 2 13B to compute the mean perplexity of generations.
+Lower perplexity tends to indicate higher quality and fluency, but repetitive text also achieves low perplexity.
+So, to evaluate repetitiveness, we compute the mean seq-rep-3 of generations, which is the proportion of duplicate 3-grams in a sequence, given by $1 - \frac{\text{\# of unique 3-grams}}{\text{\# of 3-grams}}$ \citep{DBLP:conf/iclr/WelleckKRDCW20}.

-\textbf{Comparisons and notation.} For both watermark distillation experiments, for each \decbased watermarking strategy $\fw$, we compare the teacher model with $\fw$ (denoted by \DecT) against the distilled student model (denoted by \WDL and \WDS for \logitsbased and \sampbased watermark distillation, respectively).
+\textbf{Comparisons.} For both watermark distillation methods, for each \decbased watermarking strategy $\fw$, we compare the teacher model with $\fw$ applied (denoted by ``Decoding'') against the distilled student model (denoted by ``Logit'' and ``Sampling'' for \logitbased and \sampbased watermark distillation, respectively).
 As a baseline for generation quality, we use the base student model with no watermarking or distillation (denoted by ``Base student'').

-For the \sampbased watermark distillation experiment, since the teacher \LlamaTwoSevenB model is larger and more powerful than the student Pythia 1.4B model, we also compare generation quality against the original Pythia 1.4B model with $\fw$ (denoted by \DecS) to control for model size.
-This allows for a fair comparison of generation quality between \decbased watermarking and \sampbased watermark distillation.